-Before we begin, If you are short on time, here is a quick and easy checklist of everything you need to prepare for a puppy:
+A good place to start is to buy a puppy pack starter kit but there is a lot more to look into before your puppy is introduced into your life.
+Before we begin, and if you are short on time, here’s a quick and easy checklist of everything you need to prepare for a puppy:

-- Healthy puppy food
+Healthy puppy food

-- Collar and lead
+Collar and lead

-- Dog bowls and mats
+Dog bowls and mats

-- A feeding area
+A feeding area

-- A sleeping area
+A sleeping area

-- Register your puppy to a vet
+Register your puppy to a vet

-What to buy for a new puppy?
+What to Buy for a New Puppy?

-Toys: Firstly, we suggest buying a selection of strong dog toys.
+Firstly, we suggest buying a selection of strong dog toys.
 They need to be robust enough to endure your pup’s tugging and teething.
 Having a selection of toys to choose from makes sure that your puppy is entertained all day long.
 Importantly, they will take out their energy by chewing their toys instead of your shoes or cushions!

-Collar & Lead: Getting a good-fitting collar and lead is important for the safety of your puppy.
+Getting a good-fitting collar and lead is important for the safety of your puppy.
 You should also get a tag just in case they get lost.

 However, your first port of call when preparing for your puppy should probably be purchasing a puppy pack.

-- Two toys.
+Two toys.
 The tough rubber chew toy is perfect for their chewing instincts and teething, whereas the soft toy is perfect for snuggling into after a tiring day of adventures.